 Summing it up, “It's an impressive achievement in the evolution of Arctic engineering.”

-Thanks to Jamie Johnston Cagle for sharing a photo of his vintage Arctic Cat Trail Cat and hang on to that classic helmet.
+Thanks to Jamie Johnston Cagle for sharing a photo of her vintage Arctic Cat Trail Cat and hang on to that classic helmet.

 So do you have an old sled sighting or story to share?
 Did you ever own a Arctic Cat Trail Cat?
 Share your stories and photos with us: [email protected]